Photo: David Wolff - Patrick/Redferns

 Cuban-French Duo Ibeyi Are Leaving Their Mark On U.S. Pop Culture

-French-Cuban twin sisters Ibeyi may have been born and raised in Paris, they spent sometime in Cuba too when they were small, but they are leaving footprints in U.S. pop culture in big ways--even if their first performance on American soil only happened four years ago.
+French-Cuban twin sisters Ibeyi may have been born and raised in Paris (they spent some time going back and forth to Cuba when they were small) but they are leaving footprints in U.S. pop culture in big ways—even if their first performance on American soil only happened four years ago.

 Ibeyi have long known about creating music, however.
 Their late father, Anga Diaz, was a conga player and a GRAMMY winner.
 He was a Yoruba, Cuban percussionist who played in Buena Vista Social Club and Orishas.
 And it is evident that his spirit and culture lives through their music.